Drizzr/Bachelorarbeit/README.md

 To account for timing uncertainty in the segment definitions, a Monte Carlo simulation was conducted.
 In each iteration, segment boundaries were randomly perturbed within the assumed Gaussian distribution, and all metrics were recomputed to estimate uncertainty bounds.

 ### Statistical Analysis
 Statistical comparisons were performed between ACM patients and healthy controls.
 Outliers were optionally removed using the IQR method, configurable for each feature.
 Group differences were assessed using Welch’s two-sample t-test (p < 0.05).
 Diagnostic performance was evaluated using receiver operating characteristic (ROC) curve analysis, with optimal thresholds determined by maximizing Youden’s index.
-Measurement uncertainty was incorporated via a Monte Carlo simulation with N=500 iterations, providing confidence intervals for p-values, AUC, and other statistical outputs.
+Measurement uncertainty was incorporated via a Monte Carlo simulation with N=500 iterations, providing uncertainty intervals for p-values, AUC, and other statistical outputs.

 ## Installation and Setup